 For molds, you need to use one specially designed to release bubbles like the Resin Obsession super clear resin

-*bubbles release easily
+*bubbles escape easily

 *contains UV protectants to guard against yellowing

-*meets the highest level of safety standards with a toxicologist reviewed formula deemed safe for jewelry and art purposes
+*meets the highest level of safety standards

 For bezels, you need to use a doming resin formula to get an even, glossy finish.
 The Resin Obsession crystal doming resin is perfect for this.